rebelsky/sams-assorted-musings-reflections/promoting-diversity-in-cs-at-grinnell.md

 supportive department.
 We haven't had many options to explore how open we are to differently abled students, but I'd like to think that we'd be seen as supportive.
 Certainly, our DisAbility Services department notes that we are good collaborators.
+More broadly, we should also think about intersectionality of these various identities.

 Let's turn back to our primary success.
 How did we get to 40% women majors?
 It's been a long series of steps.
 One of the first things